code-and-effect/effective_test_bot/README.md

 Make sure everything actually works.

-## Capybara Webkit
+## Rails System Tests

-This is the `capybara` branch of effective_test_bot which supports Rails <= 5.1 and Capybara Webkit.
+This is the 'Rails System Test' branch of effective_test_bot.

-All published effective_test_bot 0.x gems will support Rails <= 5.1 and Capybara Webkit.
+This requires Rails 5.1+

-For Rails 5.2+ please see the master branch and/or effective_test_bot 1.x gems.
+Please check out [Effective TestBot Capybara branch](https://github.com/code-and-effect/effective_test_bot/tree/capybara) for more information using this gem with Capybara Webkit and Rails < 5.1.

 ## Getting Started